kyleterry/solarwind/README.md

 ### Development Server

 A development server is included.
-It will watch your content directory for changes and regenerate the site when they occur.
+It will watch your content, templates, and static directories for changes and regenerate the site when they occur.
 It optionally takes a -bind param but will listen on localhost:8090 by default.

 `solarwind server [-bind :8091]`